-- The health check includes some or all of the following checks: your medical history, blood pressure, blood test, a chest x-ray, and an ECG (a heart tracing).
-Some checks may be done earlier. - Please do not hesitate to ask the nurse any questions you may have about the procedure; the nurse will also discuss the consent issues with you. - Please tell the nurse if you have diabetes, or any allergies. - Please bring in any medicines you are currently taking and tell the nurse if you are taking warfarin or any other blood thinning medication. - If you do not attend this pre-operation health check the operation cannot go ahead.
+• The health check includes some or all of the following checks: your medical history, blood pressure, blood test, a chest x-ray, and an ECG (a heart tracing).
+Some checks may be done earlier.

+- Please do not hesitate to ask the nurse any questions you may have about the procedure; the nurse will also discuss the consent issues with you and ask you to sign the consent form. - Please tell the nurse if you have diabetes, or any allergies. - Please bring in any medicines you are currently taking and tell the nurse if you are taking warfarin or any other blood thinning medication. - If you do not attend this pre-operation check-up the operation cannot go ahead.